Associate Professor and Director of Clinical Training

-**Note to applicants: Dr. Haigh plans to take a new student for the 2014-2015 academic year.
+**Note to applicants: Dr. Haigh does plan to take a new student for the 2021-2022 academic year.

-The primary focus of my research is on examining cognitive processes that confer vulnerability to depression, contribute to the maintenance of the disorder or function to protect individuals from the recurrent nature of depression.
+The primary focus of my research is on examining cognitive, affective, and physiological processes that confer vulnerability to depression, contribute to the maintenance of the disorder or function to protect individuals from the recurrent nature of depression.
 To date, my work has focused on understanding the role of depressive rumination in the cognitive model of depression, examining decentering- or the ability to adopt a broader perspective as a possible target of ruminative processing, and examining dysfunctional thought content in individuals with a history of depression.
 In addition, I have been involved in several theoretical endeavors aimed at identifying, integrating and classifying different biological processes associated with the cognitive model of depression.
-Finally, I am interested in conducting research on transdiagnostic cognitive processes in service of validating a general cognitive model of psychopathology.

-- Beck, A.T., & Haigh, E.A.P. (in press).
+Beck, A.T., & Haigh, E.A.P.
+(2014).
 Advances in Cognitive Theory and Therapy: The Generic Cognitive Model.
 Annual Review of Clinical Psychology.